ingo/ingo.github.io/_recipes/labneh_with_olives_pistachios_and_oregano.md

 time: 36 hours
 title: Labneh with Olives, Pistachios and Oregano
 ---

+A hint of the Middle East in your kitchen.
 Try your hand at turning yogurt into a luxurious Middle Eastern cheese.
 This recipe may seem a bit technical, but it isn't really, providing you get started a day ahead.
 Serve the labneh with minimum graces: spoon inside chunks of good, crusty bread and top with tomato.

 ### Ingredients